cabo/sdftype-link/draft-bormann-asdf-sdftype-link.md

 in a string syntax makes it hard to access and control those components from the model.

-Examples are needed to show how the OCF collection pattern is addressed by the current specification.
+TODO: Examples are needed to show how the OCF collection pattern is addressed by the current specification.

 # Security Considerations